 Inspecting traffic

-In the top right corner you’ll find a search field which searches from all text based content in requests and responses.
+In the top right corner you’ll find a search field which searches from all message contents.

 Messages can be sorted by clicking a column header.
 Columns can be reordered by dragging them horizontally.
 Message sort order, visible columns and their order is persisted across app launches, so you always return to the same view you were in previously.